Francisco Cabeza de Vaca: 2016 gubernatorial campaign

 Effective 29 January 2016, García resigned from the Chamber of Deputies to pursue the governorship of Tamaulipas.

 During the elections, a video attributed to Anonymous was released claiming that García owned a variety of undeclared properties, including a US$2.5 million home in an exclusive Mexico City golf club allegedly acquired in 2015.
 The Party of the Democratic Revolution (PRD) claimed that in three municipalities, organized crime had threatened all political parties and ordered them to support García's election.

 In the 5 June elections, García earned 50.1 percent of the vote, making him the first non-PRI governor of the state in 86 years.
 He beat Baltazar Hinojosa Ochoa, the PRI candidate.
-In the state of Tamaulipas, it supports the economic development of the region with its work.

 Governor 2016-2022

 By 2021, he was known as an "outspoken critic" of President Andrés Manuel López Obrador.

 Immunity conflict

 In 2021, the Attorney General of Mexico (FGR) asked the Congress of Tamaulipas to remove García's fuero (parliamentary immunity) from prosecution, claiming there was evidence of ties to drug cartels, money-laundering, and tax fraud.
-The request was confirmed by MORENA's deputy, Ignacio Mier, on 23 February 23, 2021, although representatives of the PAN party insisted the move was politically motivated in light of the 2021 elections.
-Early in 2021, when he was accused of money laundering, the Financial Intelligence Unit in Mexico claimed Garcia Cabeca de Vaca had numerous properties in Mexico and Texas, with the governor in March saying none of the homes in the report were his.
+The request was confirmed by MORENA deputy Ignacio Mier on 23 February 2021, although representatives of the PAN party insisted the move was politically motivated in light of the 2021 elections.
+Early in 2021, when he was accused of money laundering, the Financial Intelligence Unit (UIF) claimed García Cabeca de Vaca owned numerous properties in Mexico and Texas, with the governor in March saying none of the homes in the report were his.
 On 22 March 2021 he appeared before the FGR to hear the accusations against him, gaining access to the investigation files against him that he'd previously been denied access to.
 Garcia Cabeza de Vaca affirmed he would prove his innocence.

-By April 2021, while he had been accused of organized crime and money laundering by the Mexican District Attorney's Office, but there had been no evidence found to support the accusations.
-At the end of April 2021, the Chamber of Deputies voted 302 in favor, 134 against, and 14 abstaining for removing García Cabeza's immunity against federal charges, which could lead to him being potentially charged with tax evasion.
+By April 2021, while he had been accused of organized crime and money laundering, there had been no evidence found to support the accusations.
+At the end of April 2021, the Chamber of Deputies voted 302 in favor, 134 against, and 14 abstaining for removing García Cabeza de Vaca's immunity against federal charges, which could lead to him being potentially charged with tax evasion.